 What are adjuvants?

-Since the 1930s, trace amounts of aluminum-containing adjuvants, which are otherwise referred to as alum, have been approved for their incorporation into subunit vaccines.
+Since the 1930s, trace amounts of aluminum-containing adjuvants, otherwise referred to as alum, have been approved for their incorporation into subunit vaccines.
 As one of the most common metals found in nature, food, and water supplies, aluminum adjuvants are not readily absorbed by the body and are therefore regarded as safe when used in vaccines.

 As technology has advanced over the past several decades, researchers have identified many new and promising adjuvant candidates.
-In 2009, for example, the United States Food and Drug Administration (FDA) approved the first vaccine against the human papillomavirus (HPV) which contained a novel adjuvant known as AS04, which is a combination of both the TLR4 agonist 2-O-desacyl-4’-monophosphoryl lipid A (MPL) and aluminum salt.
+In 2009, for example, the United States Food and Drug Administration (FDA) approved the first vaccine against the human papillomavirus (HPV), which contained a novel adjuvant known as AS04, which is a combination of both the TLR4 agonist 2-O-desacyl-4’-monophosphoryl lipid A (MPL) and aluminum salt.

 Since then, several natural adjuvants have also been explored for their ability to enhance the immunogenicity of vaccines without causing toxicity or reactogenicity.
 In recent years, an increasing amount of attention has been dedicated to advancing the use of natural and synthetic polymers like chitosan, alginate, hyaluronic acid (HA), and poly(lactic-co-glycolic acid) (PLGA) as adjuvants in subunit vaccines.

 The first subunit vaccine to be approved for use in humans in the United States is the hepatitis B vaccine, which comprises hepatitis B virus surface antigens (HBsAg) that originate from the hepatitis B virus.
 Although the original hepatitis B subunit vaccine obtained HBsAg from the plasma of infected individuals, modern recombinant technology has allowed for these vaccines to be developed without requiring the use of human plasma samples.